SilkRose/Pony/archive/blogs/census-consensus.md

 The pony with the most clicks was [pneu](https://www.fimfiction.net/user/616548/pneu).
 They had 65 census clicks and 64 consensus clicks, for a total of 129 clicks.
 I've already messaged them and told them that they won a free story commission from me.

 The code for collecting logo clicks has been removed now.
-A few people mentioned in their feedback about the logo buttons not doing anything, well now you know.
+A few people mentioned in their feedback about the logo buttons not doing anything; well, now you know.

 The first commit of the repository was done on December 14th at 10:01 PM.
 There are 561 total commits in the repository, with 514 of them being from before the event took place.
 3 commits were done while the event was live.